JojoVes/CreativeWriting/Poems/IShouldn'tMissYou.md

 Maybe
 missing you is my way
 of remembering
-how you helped me grow.
+how you helped me grow
+to realize
+I am desireable.

 Maybe
 I'm still healing